WOST: History

-In March 2007, WOST signed on the air as its digital-only television station in Mayagüez, and served as a satellite station of WMEI in Arecibo.
+In March 2007, WOST signed on the air as a digital-only television station in Mayagüez, and served as a satellite station of WMEI in Arecibo.

 WOST switched affiliations becoming an affiliate of Spanish Broadcasting System's Mega TV on November 23, 2009; the Mega TV affiliation was previously on WSJU-TV.
 Prior to this, WOST had carried a Spanish-language version of The Local AccuWeather Channel.

 WOST, along with WMEI and its satellite stations, was off the air for several months in early 2009.
 This was due to WMEI and WOST having shut down their analog signals in January 2009 to prepare for the digital transition.
 However, due to the transition date being delayed until June 12, 2009 (from its original February 17 date) and WTIN and WNJX-TV opting to retain their analog signals on WMEI and WOST's post transition channels until June, WMEI and WOST could not begin digital broadcasts until WTIN and WNJX terminated their analog signals.

 WOST became affiliated once again in February 2013, this time with TeLe-Romántica.
 The network resumed operations in August 2014 due to the station's website failure, and moved its programming to WSJU-TV channel 31.2.

 In November 2013, Power Television International acquired the non-license assets of WMEI & its Satellite Stations from Corporate Media Consultants Group for $18 million.

 WOST was affiliated with PBJ from 2014 to 2016.

 On January 12, 2016, WMEI, WOST and its satellite stations sold its spectrum, and participated in the 2016 FCC Spectrum auction (originally scheduled for sometime in 2015, then pushed back a year).
 The officers said that once the auction is complete, the station would go off the air, or moving to another channel.

 On April 1, 2016, WOST changed its branding, reflecting on the station's digital channel number.
-Also, WOST switched affiliations to Retro Television Network, and broadcast daily from 5AM to 6PM.
+Also, WOST switched affiliations to Retro Television Network, and broadcast daily from 5 a.m. to 6 p.m.
 No programming changes were expected, and WOST retained as a Tuff TV affiliate.
 Also, the station affiliated with Gun TV upon that network's launch the same day.
-Gun TV broadcast from 12AM to 5AM daily.
+Gun TV broadcast from midnight to 5 a.m. daily.